c33howard/pages/vlans.md

 On our workstation, we now want to do a DNS lookup and we're using Google's public DNS of `8.8.8.8`.
 Here's the flow:

 1. First we create a packet with a dst of `8.8.8.8` and src of `203.0.113.2`.
-2. We look at our route table, and see that 8.8.8.8 only matches the default route, so we send that packet via `203.0.113.1`, which is our router.
+2. We look at our route table, and see that `8.8.8.8` only matches the default route, so we send that packet via `203.0.113.1`, which is our router.
 3. We look in our ARP table for `203.0.113.1`, send an ARP who-has if necessary, but then see the MAC of the eth0 NIC on the router.
 4. We send the frame from our workstation to the router (it may traverse a switch) with a MAC dst of the router and src MAC of ourself.
 5. The router receives the frame, sees that the dst MAC is itself and processes the packet.
 6. The router looks at the dst IP and sees `8.8.8.8` which isn't itself, and since it's a router, decides to forward the packet.
 7. The router consults its routing table and the only match is the default route, so the packet is sent via `198.51.100.1`, which the ISP router.
-8. The router looks is its ARP table for `198.51.100.1` and finds the MAC of the ISP router.
+8. The router looks in its ARP table for `198.51.100.1` and finds the MAC of the ISP router.
 9. The frame is sent to the ISP router with the MAC dst of the ISP router we got from our ARP table and the src MAC of wan0 on the router.

 This process repeats many times between us and `8.8.8.8` and the reverse happens with the response packet.
 You can see the routers between you and a destination by using the traceroute tool.
 On your machine, try `traceroute 8.8.8.8`.
 (Note that some routers have disabled traceroute packets, so you may see blank lines.
 The flag `-n` shows you the raw IPs, instead of the hostnames.)